 Not only do I support various wildlife charities, (RSPB, Suffolk Wildlife Trust, Birders Against Wildlife Crime to name a few) I go an extra step further by donating a percentage of every sale to my local wildlife trust and other wildlife conservation charities.

-With wild birds of prey, I donate the carcass to the Predatory Bird Monitoring Scheme who do amazing research in to a range of different areas:
+I also help scientific causes.
+With wild birds of prey, I donate the carcass to the Predatory Bird Monitoring Scheme who do amazing research to get a better understanding of how humans impact the food chain and ecosystem.

 The PBMS measures the exposure and risk to wildlife to lead from lead shot and ammunition, thereby informing the work of Defra’s Lead Ammunition Group (LAG).